cssnr/portainer-stack-deploy-docs/docs/guides/features.md

 This action was built from the ground up with an easily extendable API to provide any feature needed to deploy any Portainer stack from any GitHub Action.

-The goal of this action is to be the ultimate Docker deployment action on GitHub.
+The goal of this action is to be the ultimate Portainer deployment action on GitHub.
 To date all [issue](https://github.com/cssnr/portainer-stack-deploy-action/issues) have been fixed and all [feature requests](https://github.com/cssnr/portainer-stack-deploy-action/discussions/categories/feature-requests) added.